Founding Directors: Dr. Mary Epstein, Jonathan Rappaport, Joanne Crowell

 teaches vocal and instrumental music grades pre-k to nine at the Fay School in Southborough, MA.
 He received a BM in Vocal Performance and Music Education from Ithaca College, an MM in Music Education from Boston University, and Kodály Certificate from KMI.
 Mr. Buck was the recipient of the 2012 International Kodály Society Scholarship to study in Hungary, where he received and an Advanced Diploma in Choral Conducting from the Kodály Institute in Kecskémet, working with Dr. Péter Erdei.
 He has worked with the Ithaca Children’s Chorus under the direction of Dr. Janet Galván, and has co-led and prepared singers at the Worcester Children’s Chorus on a tour to England.
 An accomplished singer, Mr. Buck has performed with the Berkshire Choral Festival, Norfolk Chamber Music Festival, Canto Armonico, Ars Nova (Hungary), the Schola Cantorum at Saint Stephen’s Providence, and the Tanglewood Festival Chorus.
 He made his Symphony Hall soloist debut in the Defiant Requiem in April 2015.

-is the founder and visionary of KMI’s Vocal Vacation student choir program.
+Joanne is the founder of KMI’s Vocal Vacation student choir program, now named Sing in Somerville.
 She studied Music Education at University of New Hampshire and earned a Master’s of Music Education with a Kodály Emphasis from Holy Names College, Oakland, California.
-She is committed to public school teaching and choral conducting, recently retired from teaching in the Weston (MA) Public Schools and prior to that taught in the Brookline (MA) Public Schools.
+She is committed to public school teaching and choral conducting, and retired from teaching in the Weston (MA) Public Schools and prior to that taught in the Brookline (MA) Public Schools.
 She is past president of the Boston Area Kodály Educators.
 Member of OAKE and IKS, most recently attended IKS Conference in summer of 2006, Leicester, England, the Holy Names University Reunion, 2008 and trekked to Scotland in 2012 for music studies.

 KMI Co-Director, Conducting I